Support for Civil Right to Counsel

 - Supreme Court of Mississippi Presiding Justice Jess Dickinson has “challenged access to justice advocates to push for extension of right to counsel for the poor to the civil arena.”

-- The Chief Justice in Connecticut has charged the Connecticut Access to Justice Commission with studying the civil right to counsel in 2016.
+- The Chief Justice in Connecticut charged the Connecticut Access to Justice Commission with studying the civil right to counsel in 2016.
 The Hartford Courant has more.

 - Former Texas Supreme Court Chief Justice Wallace Jefferson, in speaking to Texas Public Radio in December 2015, said that in his view the right to counsel in basic human needs civil cases is “worth exploring” (and he noted that a number of states have already started this exploration).